How to Grow Platycodon Plants

 The Platycodon contains one species, and this is commonly grown in the garden; it goes by the common names of Balloon Flower or Bellflower.

-The plant is a hardy perennial that has stalks that reach 30 to 90 cm in height.
+The plant is a hardy perennial that has stalks that reach 30 to 90 cm (1 to 3 feet) in height.

 Platycodon flowers in the summer with white, blue, or purple bell shaped flowers.

 - Common Names: Balloon flower, Bellflower (Korean, Japanese, Chinese).

 - Genus Information: Contains just one species: Platycodon grandiflorus.

 - Height: 12 to 24 inches (30—60 cm).

 - Flowers: Summer.

 - Flower Details: Blue, white, pink, purple.
 Fused petals.
 Bell-shaped.
 Up-turned.
 Carried on arching stems.